NicholasMoser/gnt4.online/docs/scon4_all_changes.md

 - Guard: 1760 to 1800
 - Grabbable Moves: 8A, JA, 2X
 - 5B(B) hitbox appears and disappears one frame later
+- 5BB(A)
+  - Turns better on hit
-- 5BB(A) turns better on hit; given same stun as 6A
+  - Given same stun as 6A
 - 5BBBB(A) damage increased from 12 to 20
+- 4B
-- 4B remove stagger and push on block; has +3 guard frames
+  - Remove stagger and push on block
+  - Has +3 guard frames
+- 8B
+  - Appears one frame later
-- 8B appears one frame later, slightly bigger hitboxes on the second hit
+  - Slightly bigger hitboxes on the second hit
 - RB given hyuuga cancel
 - JB can be adjusted to go further or less far with holding 4 or 6
 - 5A charge changed from 11f to 8f
+- 6A
-- 6A: Turns better on hit; intangible on the first three frames; no intangible in combos
+  - Turns better on hit
+  - Intangible on the first three frames
+  - No intangible in combos
 - 6A(A)
   - Damage increased from 15 to 20
   - Drains chakra on hit
 - 4A drains meter at a rate of 120 units per frame instead of 180
+- Act4A
+  - Is unsubbable and untechable
+  - Does 10 more damage
-- Act4A is unsubbable and untechable and does 10 more damage; recovers 5 frames faster
+  - Recovers 5 frames faster
 - 2A(A) added as 6A(A)
 - JY added
+- 5X
-- 5X activates if only hitting the second hit, damage reduced from 75 to 70; first hit turns back turned opponents around
+  - Activates if only hitting the second hit
+  - Damage reduced from 75 to 70
+  - First hit turns back turned opponents around
+- 2X
-- 2X starts 3 frames faster and ends 8 frames later; drains slightly more than 12.5% meter on a miss at the end of the move; activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
+  - Starts 3 frames faster and ends 8 frames later
+  - Drains slightly more than 12.5% meter on a miss at the end of the move
+  - Activation gives opponent no chakra on hit (TODO 2X now loses meter when she can no longer counter instead of the end of the move?)
 - GRKnJ appears slightly closer to the opponent

 ### Gaara